Malta Story: Shooting

+Filming started November 1952 and took place on location on Malta and at Pinewood Studios.

 The unique footage used in the Malta Story is actual historic archive material.
 In the aerial sequences, combat footage of aircraft that attacked Malta, such as the Italian Savoia-Marchetti SM.79 torpedo/horizontal bomber and the German Messerschmitt Bf 109F fighters and Junkers Ju 88 bombers can be seen, along with many other wartime RAF aircraft.
 Additionally, many scenes were shot in Malta with the real types of aircraft still in operational service at that time, some of which did not exist any longer elsewhere.
 The production only had the use of three later Supermarine Spitfire Mk XVIs, which had been located in storage.
 Although a modicum of model work and studio rear projection footage was needed, careful editing of archival newsreel and location photography created an authentic looking, near-documentary style.

 Alec Guinness, cast and playing against type, as part of the Old Vic Company, had played in Malta as part of a tour that had travelled to Portugal, Egypt, Italy and Greece in 1939.
 Guinness had served in the Royal Navy Volunteer Reserve during the Second World War, joining first as a seaman in 1941 and being commissioned the following year, and actually serving in the Mediterranean Theatre.
 During the Malta Story production, he found that he was drawn to the social life of the large Royal Navy base on the island, often joining with servicemen at the local "watering holes."

 The Fast Minelaying Cruiser HMS Manxman is mentioned by name in the film as bringing Vice-Admiral Payne to Malta to relieve Vice-Admiral Willie Banks.
 In the film Manxman is briefly depicted by a Dido-class cruiser – clearly identifiable from her 5.25-inch gun turrets which were unique to this cruiser class.
 (HMS Manxman herself was coincidentally used in another 1953 film which was also shot in Malta.
 This was Sailor of the King, in which she depicted the fictional German raider Essen.
-This film also used the Dido-class Cruiser HMS Cleopatra, which was then operating as part of the Mediterranean Fleet).
+This film also used the Dido-class cruiser HMS Cleopatra, which was then operating as part of the Mediterranean Fleet).

 It was one of several war films Anthony Steel made where he played in support of an older male actor.

+Muriel Pavlov recalled director Brian Desmond Hurst "was very talented and I liked his direction but he was inclined to get a bit bored with a project; towards the end of the film you could see his interest was waning."
+However she declared the movie "remains a highlight for me, even though it wasn’t a successful film, because of the experience of working with Alec Guinness."